-If this information has previously been submitted to the Danish Health and Medicines Authority, it is sufficient to refer to it and, if possible, with an indication of the Danish Health and Medicines Authority's record number and/or EudraCT number.
+If this information has previously been submitted to the Danish Medicines Agency, it is sufficient to refer to it and, if possible, with an indication of the Danish Medicines Agency's record number and/or EudraCT number.

 Labelling must comply with the requirements of the current Annex 13 to the GMP directive.
 Link: http://ec.europa.eu/health/files/eudralex/vol-4/2009_06_annex13.pdf.

 Labelling must be in Danish, yet for products which are exclusively administered by hospital personnel English, language marking may be accepted.
 However, Danish-language instructions must be available to the personnel.

 Pursuant to the explanatory notes to the Danish Medicines Act, No. 1180 of 12 December 2005, products may be dispensed or sold for use in clinical trials authorised by the Danish Medicines Agency.

 When the authorisation is granted, dispensing/sale may take place to:

 - the doctor or dentist responsible for the trial